 Thus, the ambient level of the chamber, -9.73 dBµV/m, is 8.84 dB below the test level, -0.89 dBµV/m, which meets the 6 dB CISPR minimum requirement.

 Test results from the test chamber (ambient level, average level measurement) shown in Figure 2 below are consistent with the calculated value (-9.73 dBµV/m) shown above.
-Thus, it is practical to measure the levels required to protect the AIS in a typical EMI test laboratory.
+Thus, it is practical to measure the levels required to protect the AIS in a typical EMI test laboratory, e.g. footnote 6.

 Figure 2